gabriela-framework/gabriela/docs/README.md

 the given functions in the middleware block order.
 It is only best practice to put your modules logic into the most appropriate middleware block.

-Lets for the sake of this chapter, create a module with all the middleware blocks in it with a little bit of logic that is not really important for what we will try to explain in this chapter.
+Lets for the sake of this chapter, create a module with all the middleware blocks in it, with a little bit of logic that is not really important for what we will try to explain in this chapter.

 *For the sake of brevity, we will use the middleware function shorthand syntax but the best practice is to always declare middleware functions as object literals.*

 ````
 const gabriela = require('gabriela');

 const handlingMiddlewareBlockModule = {